mikowitz/crayon/README.md

 ## Flexibility

-The order of elements in the method name is also unimportant.
+The order of elements in the method name is unimportant.
 For example

     Color.bold_underline_blue_on_yellow("sample text")